tomthebarbarian/tinyapp/README.md

 otherwise:

 creates a new user
-encrypts the new user's password with bcrypt
+encrypts the new user's password with bcrypt DONE

 sets a cookie DONE
 redirects to /urls

-#### POST /logout
+#### POST /logout DONE

 deletes cookie DONE
-redirects to /urls
+redirects to /urls DONE